New Zealand police make arrest after tourist killed in van

-WELLINGTON, New Zealand (AP) - New Zealand police have arrested a 23-year-old man and charged him with murder, bringing relief to a community that was on edge after an Australian tourist was killed in a seemingly random attack.
+WELLINGTON, New Zealand (AP) - New Zealand police arrested a 23-year-old man and charged him with murder on Saturday, bringing relief to a community that was on edge after an Australian tourist was killed in a seemingly random attack on his van that sparked a large manhunt.

-The man made his first court appearance Saturday and was charged with murder, aggravated robbery and threatening to kill.
-Police arrested him late Friday after an all-day manhunt.
+The suspect made his first court appearance Saturday to face the charges of murder, aggravated robbery and threatening to kill.
+Police arrested him late Friday after heavily armed officers searched for him all day.

-Police say 33-year-old tourist Sean McKinnon was sleeping in his campervan with his Canadian fiancé near the seaside town of Raglan when a man approached them just after 3 a.m.
+Police identified the man who was killed as 33-year-old Sean McKinnon.
+Several family members traveled from Australia for the court hearing.
+Sister Emmeline McKinnon told reporters outside the court that the family didn’t know how it was going to put its lives back together.

-Police say the suspect fired at McKinnon and the woman managed to escape.
-The suspect then stole the van and drove away with the injured tourist inside.
-McKinnon’s body was found in the van in another town hours later.
+“We’re just really sorry that he’s gone.
+He loved being over here, he loved the surf here,” McKinnon said.
+“He loved the lifestyle and the place.
+We’re glad he wasn’t too far from home.
+We’re just going to miss him a lot.”

 Sign up for Daily Newsletters